 Why have an LLC in an IRA?

-There are 3 primary benefits to owning the assets in your SDIRA through an LLC:
+There are 3 primary benefits to owning the assets in your self-directed IRA LLC:

-- Fewer administrative fees.
-By not going through your IRA administrator for every transaction, you save the typically associated processing fees.
+By not going through your IRA administrator for every transaction, you save the typically associated self-directed IRA fees for processing.
 Checkbook control will save you money, leaving more funds available to invest toward your retirement.
 As the IRA’s investment is the LLC, and not the underlying investments of the LLC, there is also a cost savings where IRA recordkeeping fees are concerned.
 For example, if the LLC purchases multiple properties, the fees will be based on one investment (the LLC), and not the multiple underlying investments within the LLC.